Edward Weisenburger: Sexual abuse

 During his tenure as vicar general of Oklahoma City (1996–2012), Weisenburger helped evaluate allegations of sexual abuse by clergy.
 The Survivors Network of those Abused by Priests (SNAP) criticized the diocesan response to these allegations, citing a lack of transparency and action in addressing cases of accused priests.

 As bishop of Tucson (2017–2025), Weisenburger addressed sexual misconduct within the diocese.
 In September 2018, he announced the firing of ten diocesan employees and rescinded clearances for twelve unpaid workers due to allegations of sexual misconduct.
 He noted these individuals likely passed initial screenings, but the diocese identified issues during clearance renewals or from separate incidents.
 Weisenburger stated that the diocese had “no known allegations of sexual misconduct with minors against any of our priests in active ministry today.”
 In response to a 2018 Pennsylvania grand jury report detailing widespread clergy abuse, Weisenburger denounced the actions of offending priests as “criminal and sinful.”
 He emphasized the diocese’s policy of reporting allegations to law enforcement, as established in a 2002 agreement with the Pima County Attorney’s Office.

-In December 2020, the Diocese of Tucson, along with the Archdiocese of Los Angeles, were named in a federal racketeering lawsuit by two individuals alleging sexual abuse by four priests in Arizona during the 1970s.
-One plaintiff, Diana Almader-Douglas, claimed abuse by Reverend Charles Knapp when she was five-years-old in Pirtleville, Arizona.
+In December 2020, the Diocese of Tucson, along with the Archdiocese of Los Angeles, was named in a federal racketeering lawsuit by two individuals alleging sexual abuse by four priests in Arizona during the 1970s.
+One plaintiff, Diana Almader-Douglas, claimed abuse by Charles Knapp when she was five years old in Pirtleville, Arizona.
 Weisenburger stated that when the diocese learned of these allegations, it had immediately notified police, who declined to investigate them.
 In addition, an external investigation could not determine the credibility of the allegations.
 A third individual joined the lawsuit in 2021.

 In 2018, Weisenburger linked the prevalence of sexual abuse to the cultural shifts of the 1960s so-called “sexual revolution,” a perspective criticized by some as deflecting responsibility from the Church’s institutional failures.
 The Diocese of Tucson signed a $14 million settlement in 2002 for clergy abuse cases from the 1960s to 1980s and a Chapter 11 bankruptcy filing in 2004 to address 22 related lawsuits, creating a $22 million settlement pool.
 Weisenburger acknowledged these past issues, stating, “What happened in the past brought us to this point, and from here, we move forward and will always do it correctly.”